sogartar/and_justice_for_all/README.md

 Sniper build are generally inferior since they have much reduced damage output.
 This perk change would buff them a bit.
 Some enemies like Goblins would also benefit of the buff.
-* **Gifted** - I wanted to nerf it considering also the max levelup to secondary attributes is higher, but I couldn't come up with an alternative.
+* **Gifted** - Instead of giving a level up with max values, it gives a normal level up with respecting talents.
+With this change it makes sense to risk picking gifted only when having good talents.
 * **Anticipation** - Buff of per-tile ranaged defense bonus from 10% to 15% of your ranged defense.
 Aside from Goblin City, Anticipation would be rarely justified to be picked up.